Nassim Haramein, Director of Research

-While William is formally trained as a biologist, containing several degrees in cellular and molecular biology, one of his passions has always been the study of astronomy and physics.
+While William is formally trained as a molecular biologist, containing several degrees in cellular and molecular biology, one of his passions has always been the study of astronomy and physics.
 After ten years of intensive study in molecular biology at the Universities and quantum physics on his own accord, William has begun to explore theories about possible quantum mechanical mechanisms at play in the biomacromolecular networks of the living biological system.
-Electromagnetic, resonance, and field interactions may be primary to the functionality of biomolecules, and the model expounded by physicist Nassim Haramein is key to understanding how field interactions are transduced through the biological communication networking matrix.
+Electromagnetic, resonance, and field interactions may be primary to the functionality of biomolecules, and the model expounded by physicist Nassim Haramein is key to understanding how field interactions are coupled with the biological communication network.

 Research interests: binary stars, neutron stars, black holes, Be stars, accretion and circumstellar disks, atmospheric science, cosmology, quantum gravity and sub-atomic matter.